-I am a first-year DPhil student based at Pembroke College.
+I am a third-year DPhil student based at Pembroke College.
 My doctoral research deals with the issues of the emergence of German nationhood(s), the functioning of religious peace in Central Europe, and the transformation of the Early Modern military, by examining them at the nexus where they met in Lower-Rhine-Westphalia at the turn of the 17th century.
 Above all, I am seeking to understand in what circumstances, and with what consequences, soldiers serving in this area were classified as ‘foreign’.
 In a Holy Roman Empire characterised by multi-layered sovereignty and ambiguous frontiers, defining outsiders in this way was an incendiary political question in debates concerning the rights of princes, ‘German liberties’, and the relative merits of mercenaries and militias.
 In particular, I aim to use the archives of the regional peacekeeping associations known as Imperial Circles as a bridge between local and Imperial perspectives, and to determine whether the Lower-Rhine-Westphalian Circle can be understood as a borderland or as internal to the Reich.